Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 - Tiling optimization: Mojo includes a built-in tiling optimization tool that effectively caches and reuses data, which helps optimize performance by using memory located near each other at a given time and reusing it.
 (Mojo has a built-in tiling optimization tool that improves cache locality and memory access patterns by dividing computations into smaller tiles that fit into fast cache memory.)

+- Parallel computing:
+Python has the GIL (Global Interpreter Lock) limitation: even if your app is multithreaded, Python can only execute one thread (so use one of you machine's cores) at a time.
-- Parallel computing: Mojo introduces inbuilt parallelization, enabling multithreaded code execution, which can increase execution speed by 2,000x.
+Mojo introduces inbuilt parallelization, enabling multithreaded code execution, which can increase execution speed by 2,000x.
 It simplifies writing of efficient, parallel code through automatic parallelization across multiple hardware backends, without requiring low-level parallelization knowledge.

 - Mojo has no GC (garbage collection), so it doesn't suffer from GC pauses, and can be used in real-time domains.
 Instead, it has *automatic memory management*: it implements ownership and borrow-checking and lifetime concepts similar to Rust, but simplifying the syntax.
 Mojo's compiler tracks the lifetime of a variable using static analysis and destroys data as soon as it is no longer in use.